nicolaDeCristofaro/punk-gpu-lab/README.md

 ![Terraform](https://img.shields.io/badge/terraform-blueviolet)
 ![AWS](https://img.shields.io/badge/AWS-orange)

 Spin up a private and secure cloud-based development lab in minutes!
 Perfect for data scientists, ML engineers, and developers who need GPU-backed workspaces.
 Jump straight into VS Code as if it were running on your own machine.
-No public IPs, no SSH keys, no worries, just secure, fully auditable, GPU-charged productivity from anywhere.
+No public IPs, no SSH keys, no worries, just secure, fully auditable, GPU-charged environment from anywhere.

+> This workspace is ideal not only for AI/ML workloads but also for general-purpose remote development.
+You can choose to deploy instances with or without GPU support depending on your needs.

 ![Demo](./images/vscode_to_ec2_demo.gif)